guitarvydas/programmingsimplicity-observations-sampler/manuscript/fdd.md

 ---
 Failure vs. Success
 -   Development:
--   When software works, we “abandon” it (ship it)
+-   When software works, we "abandon" it (ship it)
 -   When software fails, we continue working on it
 -   Most of the time, we work on failing / failed code
 ---